PC: Mete Özeren

 March 21, 2017

-Turkish Bass Önay Köse was a recent member of Berlin’s famed Komische Oper, where he performed a variety of roles including the Nightwatchman in Die Meistersinger von Nürnberg, Prince Gremin in Eugene Onegin, Sarastro in Die Zauberflöte and Pluto in the Monteverdi/Katz-Chernin version of Orpheus.
+Turkish Bass Önay Köse recently left Berlin’s famed Komische Oper, where he performed a variety of roles including the Nightwatchman in Die Meistersinger von Nürnberg, Prince Gremin in Eugene Onegin, Sarastro in Die Zauberflöte and Pluto in the Monteverdi/Katz-Chernin version of Orpheus.

-Recently, Mr. Köse made his return to the Canadian Opera Company as Timur in Turandot and a debut with the Boston Youth Symphony Orchestra as Ramfis in Aida.
-The previous season he made several important debuts: with the Canadian Opera Company as Lodovico in Otello and as Colline in La Bohème, with the Oper Köln as Timur in Turandot and at the Teatro Municipal in Santiago as Oroveso in Norma.
-In concert, Mr. Köse recently sang Lodovico and the Herald in Otello with the Los Angeles Philharmonic and Gustavo Dudamel at the Hollywood Bowl and performed in recital at Bard’s Summerscape Festival in a program of songs by Rimsky-Korsakov and Borodin.
+Previously, Mr. Köse made his return to the Canadian Opera Company as Timur in Turandot and a debut with the Boston Youth Symphony Orchestra as Ramfis in Aida.
+The previous season he made several important debuts: with the Canadian Opera Company as Lodovico in Otello and as Colline in La Bohème, with the Oper Köln as Timur in Turandot and at the Teatro Municipal in Santiago, Chile as Oroveso in Norma.
+In concert, Mr. Köse recently sang Lodovico and the Herald in Otello with the Los Angeles Philharmonic and Gustavo Dudamel at the Hollywood Bowl and performed in recital at Bard’s Summerscape festival in various Russian pieces.
 He also sang the bass solo in Verdi’s Messa da Requiem with the Cäcilienchor in Frankfurt.

 Prior to that, Mr. Köse made his debut with Oper Frankfurt as Sparafucile in their new production of Rigoletto.
 In the 2017-2018 season, Mr. Köse made debuts with the Bard Music Festival in Berlioz’s Roméo et Juliette and the Tulsa Opera as Mephistopheles in Gounod’s Faust, as well as performing both new and reprised roles with the Komische Oper, including the Commendatore in Don Giovanni and Don Basilio in Il Barbiere di Siviglia.